kedharnadhG/DevTinder_FE/README.md

  - NavBar should update as soon as user logs in
  - Refactor our code to add constants (BE-URL) file + create a componenents folder

+- You should not be access other routes without login
+- If token is not present. redirect user to login page

 ---

 # Component Design